A-League Logo

 A-League Men Logo 11 October 2021

-The final version of the logo was unveiled in time for the start of the season.
+The final logo was unveiled in time for the start of the season.
 It features a stylized letter A and the League’s inscription in black on a single line.
-It is used for the men’s, women’s, and youth versions of the game.
+The logo is used for the game’s men’s, women’s, and youth versions.

-The championship is sponsored by Isuzu UTE, the Australian division of Isuzu Motors of Japan.
+Isuzu UTE, the Australian division of Isuzu Motors of Japan, sponsors the championship.
 It has replaced the Hyundai logo in the emblem.
 The Isuzu visual mark sits above the league name on two levels: Isuzu in red at the top and UTE in gray at the bottom.
-The dominant position, the bolder letters than the league name itself, and the highlighting in color indicate that the championship depends on the funding of this group.
+The dominant position, bolder letters than the league name, and color highlighting indicate that the championship depends on this group’s funding.

 Font and Colors